1. Purpose and scope

 5. Investigation and possible outcomes

 All investigations shall be carried out in a fair, independent, and timely manner, with all reasonable efforts taken to maintain confidentiality throughout the process.
-If the reporting person chooses to remain anonymous when reporting via Adverity’s Speak Up Helpline, then the identity of the reporting person shall not be disclosed to the investigator or to any other person.
+The reporting person may choose to remain anonymous when reporting via Adverity’s Speak Up Helpline.

 Concerns will be investigated by the Adverity’s authorized investigator as quickly as possible.
 The seriousness and complexity of a complaint may have an influence on the amount of time it takes to investigate it.
 The authorized investigator will acknowledge receipt of a report to the Reporting person within seven days of receipt of a report.
-Adverity will diligently investigate each reported concern and provide verbal, written, or in-person feedback to the reporting person within three months from either:
+Adverity will diligently investigate each reported concern and provide verbal, written, or in-person feedback to the reporting person:

 Feedback to the Reporting person shall include: